 Skip to main content

-When Corryong IGA decided to carry out an energy audit, surprising energy savings were revealed – and halved the small business’s energy usage.
+When Corryong IGA completed an energy audit, surprising savings were revealed – which halved the small business’s energy usage.

-Powering a supermarket is a 24/7 business, so identifying and managing unnecessary energy usage is vital to improving energy efficiency.
+• Powering a supermarket is a 24/7 business, so identifying and managing unnecessary energy usage is vital to improving efficiency.

-An hour and a half’s drive east of Albury, nestled between Mount Kosciuszko and Burrowa Pine Mountain National Park at the base of the Australian Alps Upper Murray River, lies the Victorian town of Corryong – The Man From Snowy River country.
+An hour and a half’s drive east of Albury, nestled between Mount Kosciuszko and Burrowa Pine Mountain National Park, lies the Victorian town of Corryong – The Man From Snowy River country.

 At the 2016 census, the town was home to just over 1300 people.
 And one of the biggest employers in the town, providing work to more than 30 people, is the independently owned and operated IGA supermarket.

 Supermarkets are heavy energy consumers.
-Regardless of whether they’re open for business, they need power 24 hours a day, seven days a week to keep the produce fresh and the store secure.
+They need power 24 hours a day, seven days a week to help keep the produce fresh and the store secure.

 The business realities of a remote location

-The 700 square metre Corryong IGA store – being in a relatively remote location – has additional challenges, including managing energy usage at times when the town is using more power than usual.
+Being in a relatively remote location, the 700 square metre Corryong IGA store has additional challenges, including managing energy usage at peak times.

-“At around 4.00pm, the milking starts [at the farms in the area] and, on a very hot day, the lights begin to flicker,” laughs director Robyn McGowan.
+“At around 4.00pm, the milking starts [at the farms in the area] and, on a very hot day, the lights begin to flicker,” laughs store Director Robyn McGowan.

-Reliability is critical and, in a bid to improve it alongside energy-consuming dairy farms on hot days, McGowan had a 110kva generator installed, along with a 29.76kw solar system with 93 panels on the roof.
+Reliability is critical and, in a bid to improve it McGowan had a 110kva generator installed, along with a 29.76kw solar system with 93 panels on the roof.

 Surprising energy consumers

-Four years ago, taking up a government incentive, the store upped the ante again, calling in an energy auditor to assess the store’s energy usage and they recommended reducing it.
+Four years ago, taking up a government incentive, the store upped the ante again, calling in an energy auditor to assess the store’s energy usage and give them recommendations on how they could reduce it.

 The primary users of energy in the store were the usual suspects: an ageing hot water system; the cool rooms and fridges for meat, dairy, deli and liquor; lighting; and the plant room that controls it all.

-The audit, however, drilled deeper, revealing that more than 50% of the store’s energy was being used by the doors of the freezers and fixed liquor refrigerators, which had electrically heated frames to prevent condensation building up.
+The audit drilled deeper to reveal that more than 50% of the store’s energy was being consumed by the doors of the freezers and fixed liquor refrigerators, with electrically heated frames to prevent condensation build up.

-The solution was to install new heat seals on the doors, linked to a timer sensor triggered by falling temperature to ensure condensation doesn’t build up – 50% more energy efficient than the previous system.
+New heat seals were installed on the doors, linked to a timer sensor triggered by falling temperature to ensure condensation doesn’t build up.
+This method was 50% more energy efficient than the previous system.

 Around 200 double fluoro tubes were replaced by more efficient LEDs, while two hot water systems – a 315-litre electric storage unit and a small under-bench electric unit – were replaced by a heat-pump hot water system.

-The meat and deli cases, too, were replaced with more efficient units.
+The meat and deli cases were also replaced with more efficient units.

 Positive impact